 Procedures for Requesting and Implementing Student Life Accommodations

-These operating procedures support the policy on Equal Opportunity, Equal Access and Affirmative Action (III.C.2).
+These operating procedures support the policy on Equal Opportunity, Equal Access and Affirmative Action (III.C.2) and pertain to the West Lafayette campus only.
 Refer to the policy for definitions of capitalized terms.

 Effective Date: February 1, 2021